MarcelGarus/glados/glados/README.md

 int max(List<int> input) => 42;
 ```

-We need to add another invariant to reject this function as well.
+We need to add another property test to reject this function as well.
-Arguably the most obvious invariant for `max` is the following: The maximum should be greater than or equal to all items of the list:
+Arguably the most obvious property for `max` is the following: The maximum should be greater than or equal to all items of the list:

 ```dart
 Glados(any.nonEmptyList(any.int)).test('maximum is >= all items', (list) {